microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 ## Write the dice view

-Fluid is view framework agnostic and works well with React, Vue, Angular and web components.
-This example will use nothing more than standard HTML/DOM methods, but you can see examples of other frameworks, as well as this example in full, in our [HelloWorld repo](https://github.com/microsoft/FluidHelloWorld).
+The Fluid Framework is view framework agnostic and works well with React, Vue, Angular and web components.
+This example uses standard HTML/DOM methods to render a view.
+You can see this example, as well as examples of the previously mentioned frameworks, in our [HelloWorld repo](https://github.com/microsoft/FluidHelloWorld).

 ### Start with a static view

 It is simplest to create the view using local data without Fluid, then add Fluid by changing some key pieces of the app.
 This tutorial uses this approach.

-This `renderDiceRoller` function, given an HTML element to attach to, creates a working dice roller that displays a random dice value each time the "Roll" button is clicked.
+The `renderDiceRoller` function below takes an HTML element to attach to, and displays a working dice roller with a random dice value each time the "Roll" button is clicked.
 Note that the included code snippets omit the styles for brevity.

 ```js
 function renderDiceRoller(diceMap, elem) {